RICHMOND, Va. (AP) — Virginia is giving shoppers a break on buying back-to- school supplies.

-Gov. Bob McDonnell's office said Wednesday that the annual back-to-school sales tax holiday will begin Aug.
-2 and run through Aug.
-4.
+Gov. Terry McAuliffe’s office says the annual back-to-school sales tax holiday will begin Friday and run through Sunday.

-During the four-day holiday, shoppers at retail stores statewide won't have to pay sales tax on notebooks, pens, calculators, binders and other school supplies priced up to $20.
+During the three- day holiday, shoppers at retail stores statewide won’t have to pay sales tax on notebooks, pens, calculators, binders and other school supplies priced up to $20.

 Shoes and most clothing items priced up to $100 also will be exempt from the sales tax.